 | Thermal bridges | Annual uplift factor | Calculated at each timestep |

-SAP 10.3 is an updated version of SAP that incorporates the FHS notional dwelling specifications, revised carbon emission factors, and updated primary energy factors.
+SAP 10.3 is an updated version of SAP with its own notional dwelling specification (Appendix R), revised carbon emission factors, and updated primary energy factors.
 It retains SAP's monthly calculation approach and is delivered through existing third-party software providers.

 Advantages